Larook/DRL_LUDO/test/progress.md

 after 134 epochs:
     still chooses the furthest pawn

-    need to change rewards - when choosing furthest which is in the safe zone give less reward or give negative reward when breaking the blockade and more points for getting out a fresh piece from home
+    need to change rewards - when choosing furthest which is in the safe zone give less reward - done or give negative reward when breaking the blockade and more points for getting out a fresh piece from home --- added reward for losing pieces

 maybe change learnig rate / batch size add more readable plots